tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-nan
+'Mechanism that provides an Implementation'

 ### Comment

-'Describes the link between the Implementation concept in bdqffdq and the Mechanism that implements some Specification (also defined in Implementation).'
+'Describes the link between the Implementation concept in bdqffdq and a Mechanism.'

 ********************